Crime and Society: Black Lives Matter

 Firstly, I start with my heroes, officers of the law.
 To the upstanding majority of officers of the law, I salute you.
 You risk your lives every day at each interaction with potential criminals.
 I honor your role in society and pray for your safety.
 Godspeed!

 To the minority of you people who have badges and bring dishonor to the occupation, my contempt is palpable.
-You break the laws of the land while appearing to enforce them all due to a shield!
+You break the laws of the land while appearing to enforce them all due to a shield or badge.

 It is the small segment of law enforcement that blights society and kills Black people because of racism.
 Of course, there are mistakes made by good officers, but the minority of psychologically challenged officers who perpetuate discord and confusion for good cops are the criminal element that makes the police departments look bad, please find another line of employment.